Toronto Hebrew Memorial Parks

 Toronto Hebrew Memorial Parks operates two Jewish cemeteries in York Region, north of Toronto, Pardes Chaim Cemetery and Pardes Shalom Cemetery.

 THMP is a not-for-profit, community-owned agency, based in Toronto at the Prosserman Jewish Community Centre.
 What became THMP was first conceived of by lawyer and Temple Sinai president Sidney Freedman in 1965 when he saw the need for a community-run cemetery.
 In 1970, he purchased the property that would become Pardes Shalom and began the process of rezoning the land for use as a cemetery.
 In 1972, he founded Toronto Hebrew Memorial Parks, gifting the land to the community.

 THMP operates the two largest Jewish burial grounds in the Greater Toronto Area, Pardes Shalom and Pardes Chaim.

 Both cemeteries are divided into organizional sections designated for members of specific congregations and mutual aid societies.
 However THMP retains ownership and management of these sections.
 Both cemeteries also have large community sections open to Jewish individuals who are unaffiliated to a congregation or organization or who have not otherwise purchased plots in the organizational sections.

 Unlike several older Jewish cemeteries in Toronto, THMP retains ownership and management of sections of Pardes Shalom and Pardes Chaim which are reserved for specific congregations or associations.
 This avoids the problem of cemetery sections becoming abandoned or derelict if the congregation or association they are assigned to becomes defunct or otherwise unable to maintain them.

 THMP cemeteries do not permit cremated remains to be buried or scattered at its cemeteries as cremation is considered contrary to Jewish belief.

 According to THMP's by-laws, an individual must be Jewish (by birth or conversion) to be buried in a THMP cemetery; exceptions are not made for non-Jewish partners in an interfaith marriage.

-In 1999, Pardes Shalom barred Malvern Jacobs from being buried in the cemetery as Jacobs had converted to Christianity and become a Messianic Jewish minister and dean of Canada Christian College's Jewish Studies department.
-Pardes Shalom locked its gates to prevent Jacobs's casket and his funeral procession of 400 mourners from entering the cemetery.

-In 2018, Holy Blossom Temple and several other congregations opened Beit Olam cemetery at Glenview Memorial Gardens in Woodbridge, Ontario in order to accommodate burials for interfaith couples and others who do not meet the strict eligibility requirements at THMP and other Jewish cemeteries in the region.
+In 2018, Holy Blossom Temple and several other congregations opened Beit Olam cemetery at Glenview Memorial Gardens in Woodbridge, Ontario in order to accommodate burials for interfaith couples, cremated remains, and others who do not meet the strict eligibility requirements at THMP and other Jewish cemeteries in the region.